cogentcore/core/docs/content/3-views/struct-views.md

 # Struct views

-Cogent Core provides interactive struct views that allow you to display a struct value to the user and have them edit it.
+Cogent Core provides interactive struct views that allow you to display a struct value to users and have them edit it.

 You can make a struct view from any struct pointer: